NESCent/hip_hack_howto/manuscript.md

 #### Facilities and equipment

 Some aspects of choosing a facility are the same for any meeting.
-The meeting rooms should be located conveniently in a building that is accessible (not secured), with clear signage and accessible restrooms.
 Universities and other institutions often have event coordinators to provide advice on such matters.

-The typical hackathon setup includes a single room with sufficient tables and chairs to seat everyone.
+The typical hackathon setup includes the flexibility to seat everyone in a single room, and also to divide participants into ~5 teams.
 Ideally it will be possible for participants to organize tables and chairs as they see fit.
 Some teams will prefer to work at a single table within the larger room, while others may prefer a smaller separate workspace in an adjoining room or hallway.
 Ideally, these smaller rooms will be close enough that teams can check in with each other, make plans for meals and breaks, and so on.

 The facilities must provide a room with a sufficiently open floor plan for pitching.
 Pitches (~10 of them) will be displayed on easels, on available mounted whiteboards, or on large adhesive notes stuck to the walls.
 Participants must be able to cluster around one pitch without bumping into another cluster.